 Figure 6: Simple diagram showcasing the top-level architecture of the proposed predictive pipeline with all the tested options per each step.
-Chips are used to re-train pre-trained Ef- ficientNetB4 CNN with custom top layers depending on the type of the chips.
+Chips are used to re-train pre-trained EfficientNetB4 CNN with custom top layers depending on the type of the chips.
 The resulting probabilities are optionally used with a calculation of spatial lag and all (original or original and lagged) probabilities are used to predict the signature type.

 predictions, but in one, the spatial layout of such predictions may be close to that of the observed labels, while the other one spatially allocates mispredictions in a way that differs more from what is observed empirically.
 Given the nature of our classification challenge –identify form and function over space from satellite imagery– the spatial dimension of model performance is of great importance.
 Since the spatial signatures represent a set of (12) distinct categories, we rely on the join counts statistic (JC, Cliff and Ord, 1981).
 The JC measures the degree of spatial concentration in a binary categorical variable; hence, we use it at the class level.
 For each class in each model, we retain the proportion of pairs of chips in the same class that are spatial neighbours (“joins”) over the total number of pairs that are spatial neighbours.
 Our neighbourhood definition relies on two alternative spatial weights matrices: one based on a distance threshold of 1Km (Wthr), and one that combines the nearest neighbour with those defined by contiguity (Wunion).
 Our metric of interest is then the error (i.e., absolute value of the difference) between this proportion for the model of interest and that of the observed labels.